 - Leave Earlier than you Think you Should: Many people choose to stay to defend their home.
 Depending on your local authorities, this may or may not be allowed.
 In Australia, many people choose to stay behind and fight.
 I personally do not stay to fight.
 But, if you want to (or must) leave, do it early.
 You may also be caught by a “shelter in place” announcement – which basically means “If you haven’t evacuated yet, it’s too late.”

 Your wildfire checklist may look different to ours.
 It all depends on where you live, the expectations of your local fire authority, and of course your risk tolerance.
 But this is ours – and we think it’s pretty sound.
-It’s based on the recommendations of authorities in the United States, Canada and Australia.
+It’s based on many of the recommendations of authorities in the United States, Canada and Australia.

 Don’t forget that preparations for home fires are very different to preparations for wildfires.
 You can often put out a home fire early if you catch it before its growth stage.
 Things like smoke detectors, fire extinguishers and fire blankets are necessary around your home for those sorts of fires.